BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.15.12 =

+* Bugfix: videos weren't fading out when default fade was applied to floorplans

 = 0.15.11 =

 * Feature: adding a 'no-units-available' or 'has-units-available' class on all floorplan archive views, based on whether units are available.